2003 New York Yankees season

-The 2003 New York Yankees season was the 101st season for the team.
-The team finished with a record of 101-61 finishing 6 games ahead of the Boston Red Sox.
+The 2003 New York Yankees season was the 101st season for the New York Yankees franchise.
+The team finished with a record of 101–61 finishing 6 games ahead of the Boston Red Sox.
 New York was managed by Joe Torre.
 The Yankees played at Yankee Stadium.
 In the playoffs, they defeated the Red Sox in 7 games in the ALCS, winning the pennant on Aaron Boone's dramatic 11th-inning home run.
-The Yankees advanced to the World Series, losing in a dramatic 6 game series to the Florida Marlins.
-It would be their second World Series loss in three years and last appearance in a World Series until 2009.
+The Yankees advanced to the World Series, losing in a dramatic 6-game series to the Florida Marlins.
+It would be their second World Series loss in three years and their last appearance in a World Series until 2009.